Seaside, Oregon: History

-About January 1, 1806, a group of men from the Lewis and Clark Expedition built a salt-making cairn at the site later developed as Seaside.
+Around on January 1, 1806, a group of men from the Lewis and Clark Expedition built a salt-making cairn at the site later developed as Seaside.
 The city was not incorporated until February 17, 1899, when coastal resort areas were being settled.
 It is about 79 mi by car northwest of Portland, Oregon, a major population center.

 In 1912, Alexandre Gilbert (1843–1932) was elected Mayor of Seaside.
 Gilbert was a French immigrant, a veteran of the Franco Prussian War (1870–1871).
 After living in San Francisco, California and Astoria, Oregon, Gilbert moved to Seaside where he had a beach cottage (built in 1885).
 Gilbert was a real estate developer who donated land to the City of Seaside for its one-and-a-half-mile-long Promenade, or "Prom", along the Pacific beach.

 In 1892, he added to his beach cottage.
 Nearly 100 years later, what was known as the Gilbert House was operated commercially as the Gilbert Inn since the mid-1980s.
-Both it and Gilbert's eponymous "Gilbert Block" office building on Broadway still survive.
+Both it and the "Gilbert Block" office building he built on Broadway still survive.

 Gilbert died at home in Seaside and is interred in Ocean View Abbey Mausoleum in Warrenton.